DarkKooky/bad-usb-scripts/README.md

 - Most commonly, an abandoned USB, such as the [Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky)
 - Or a lent phone charger
 # Script Usage
 Should you want to use the scripts, you will either have to compile them to a `.bin` before insertion into a bad USB or, through [qFlipper](https://flipperzero.one/update), place them into a [Flipper Zero](https://flipperzero.one).
-Depending on the machines being tested, the `DELAY` may have to be tweaked for those on the slower end.

-Before proceeding any further, I would recommend learning about the [Ducky Syntax](https://docs.hak5.org/hak5-usb-rubber-ducky).
+These scripts have only been tested on Windows machines.
+Reading the [Ducky Syntax](https://docs.hak5.org/hak5-usb-rubber-ducky) documentation will grant you some understanding of the scripts and how to convert them to other systems.
+Do note, that depending on the hardware, the `DELAY`s may have to be tweaked for slower hosts.
 # Script Functionalities
 Finally, the fun parts:
 - [disable_defender](https://github.com/DarkKooky/Bad-USB-Scripts/blob/main/Scripts/disable_defender.txt) : disables Defender' real-time protection